quipucords/quipucords/docs/source/man.rst

   Sets the path of the file that contains the private SSH key for the ``--username`` identity.
 Mutually exclusive with the ``--password`` option.

+``--sshpassphrase``

+  Prompts for the passphrase to be used when connecting using an ssh keyfile that requires a passphrase.
+Can only be used with the ``--sshkeyfile`` option.

 ``--sudo-password``

   Prompts for the password to be used when running a command that uses sudo on the systems to be scanned.